ASanchez-Tojar/meta-analysis_of_variance/README.md

 # meta-analysis_of_variance

 This repository contains all R code and data used for a project on the use of meta-analysis of both means and variance in ecology and evolution.

-# Meta-analysis of variance: a case study
+# Meta-analysing variances alongside means

-This repository contains the R scripts use in the following study:
+This repository contains the R scripts and code use in the following study:

-Sánchez-Tójar, A., Moran, N.P., O'Dea, R.E., Reinhold, K., Nakagawa, S. In preparation. *Meta-analysing means and variances*
+Alfredo Sánchez-Tójar, Nicholas P. Moran, Rose E. O'Dea, Klaus Reinhold, Shinichi Nakagawa.
+2019. *Illustrating the importance of meta-analysing variances alongside means in ecology and evolution* EcoEvoRxiv (tba)

 More information and materials available at the [OSF project](https://osf.io/yjua8/).
 For any further information, please contact: [Alfredo Sánchez-Tójar](https://scholar.google.co.uk/citations?hl=en&user=Sh-Rjq8AAAAJ&view_op=list_works&sortby=pubdate), email: alfredo.tojar@gmail.com